Presidencies and provinces of British India

 "British India" did not include the many princely states which continued to be ruled by Indian princes, though by the 19th century under British suzerainty—their defence, foreign relations, and communications relinquished to British authority and their internal rule closely monitored.
 At the time of Indian Independence, in 1947, there were officially 565 princely states, a few being very large although most were very small.
 They comprised a quarter of the population of the British Raj and two fifths of its land area, with the provinces comprising the remainders.

+Early period of English in India (1608–1757)

+In 1608, the Mughal Emperor Jahangir issued a royal firman (a type of decree or warrant) to the East India Company ('EIC' or 'Company') to establish a small trading settlement at Surat (now in the state of Gujarat), and this became the company's first headquarters town.
+It was followed in 1611 by a permanent factory at Machilipatnam on the Coromandel Coast, and in 1612 the company joined other already established European trading companies in Bengal in trade.
+The defeat of the company by 1690 in the Anglo-Mughal war resulted in temporary destabilization.